oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 #### Threat: Interception of the Redirect URI

-If an attacker is able to cause the authorization response to be sent to a URI under their control, they will directly get access to the fragment carrying the access token.
+If an attacker is able to cause the authorization response to be sent to a URI under their control, they will directly get access to the authorization response including the access token.
 Several methods of performing this attack are described in detail in {{oauth-security-topics}}.

 #### Threat: Access Token Leak in Browser History